About Southern Strop Co.

 Final Thoughts.

-Each Southern Strop Co. strop is made with intention, precision, and a deep respect for the art of sharpening its inherent nuances.
+Each Southern Strop Co. strop is made with carful intention, dialed in precision, and a deep respect for the sharpening process and its inherent nuances.

-Whether you’re a seasoned professional or just starting out on your sharpening journey, my goal is to give you the best tools available to get the finest possible edges, first time, every time.
+Whether you’re just starting out on your sharpening journey or a well honed, seasoned professional - my goal is to give you the highest quality tools available to get the best possible results, first time, every time.

 Trading since 2025.